RyanDBarnett/dog-party/README.md

 ## Acknowledgments

-* Thank you Kayla for your advice with CSS & JS - [Github](https://github.com/KaylaLawson)
+* Thank you Kayla for your advice with CSS & JS - [Kayla's Github](https://github.com/KaylaLawson)